hyperspy/hyperspy/doc/user_guide/install.rst

 programming language and the following libraries must be installed in the
 system: numpy, scipy, matplotlib (>= 1.2), ipython, natsort, traits and traitsui.
 For full functionality it is recommended to also install h5py and scikit-learn.
+If HyperSpy is going to be installed from git source, cython is also required.
 In addition, since version 0.7.2 the lowess filter requires statsmodels.
 In Windows HyperSpy uses the Ipython's QtConsole and therefore Qt and PyQt or PySide are also required.